Limit Order Books: A Mathematical Description of an LOB

-In this section, we formulate a precise description of limit order trading that is intended to describe the key aspects common to most limit order markets.
-Of course, individual exchanges and trading platforms each operate under slight variations of these core principles. \textcite{Harris:2003trading} provides a comprehensive review of specific details governing particular exchanges, so we do not focus heavily on them here.
+In this section, we formulate a precise description of trading that is common to most LOB markets.
+Of course, some individual exchanges and trading platforms operate slight variations of these core principles. \citet{Harris:2003trading} provides a comprehensive review of specific details governing particular exchanges, so we do not reproduce them here.